Company Registration in Switzerland: Step-by-Step (2026)

 Step 1: Name Check and Reservation

-Search ZEFIX (zefix.ch) to verify that your chosen company name is available.
+Search ZEFIX (our guide to ZEFIX) to verify that your chosen company name is available.
 The name must be distinguishable from all existing registered entities in Switzerland — not just within your canton.
 Include the legal form designation (AG, GmbH, etc.) in the name.

 Step 2: Draft Articles of Association